Play Area Refurbishments

 The area has been resurfaced and new play equipment has been installed.

-The facelift followed a public consultation on improvements – and residents’ views were taken into account in the final design.
+The facelift followed a public consultation on improvements – and residents’ views were considered in the final design.

 Moorfields, in Grimsbury, is the latest park to have received a makeover by Banbury Town Council, and Cllr Colin Clarke, chairman of the council’s general services committee, said: “I’m sure the finished area will meet everyone’s approval and will be well used.